banbox/bandoc/en-US/guide/strat_custom.md

 				// When the correlation between the large and small cycles is less than 50%, the order will be opened. s.OpenOrder(&strat.EnterReq{Tag: "open"})
 			} else if m.smlCorr > 0.9 {
-				// The current small cycle correlation of the variety is higher than 90%, close the position s.CloseOrders(&strat.ExitReq{Tag: "close"})
+				// The current small cycle correlation of the symbol is higher than 90%, close the position s.CloseOrders(&strat.ExitReq{Tag: "close"})
 			}
 		},